-I was very fortunate to have been born to a successful, highly mechanised farm in central NSW Australia.
+I was extremely fortunate to have been born to a successful, highly mechanised farm in central NSW, Australia.
 It was a mixed farm with a long river frontage, where my early learning experiences were fun.

 A Case Study by Peter Sergeant